-Although each commercial and mixed use area has its own unique attributes, these generalized development guidelines work to preserve community character and support a complete transportation system.
+Although each commercial and mixed use area has its own unique attributes, these generalized development guidelines work to promote a basis of good planning principles and support a complete transportation system.
 Particular emphasis is placed on improving pedestrian accessibility in commercial areas.
 These policies recognize that urban design is important, and that well-designed commercial and mixed use areas, in partnership with Kirkland's residential neighborhoods, will promote sustainability and livability.

-Policy LU-5.2: Maintain and strengthen existing commercial and mixed use areas by focusing economic development and affordable housing within them.
+Policy LU-5.2: Maintain and strengthen existing transit-oriented and commercial mixed use areas by focusing economic development and affordable housing within them.